-Before putting up a fence, the proposed fence line should be carefully checked for badger runs or paths.
+Before putting up a fence, check the proposed fence line carefully for badger runs or paths.
 Runs will be most clearly visible during the spring, when badger activity is high and vegetation is not at full height.
 Well-used paths will often be distinct and relatively clear of vegetation because of repeated trampling.

 Before installing the gate

-The gate should be checked regularly to make sure it does not become blocked or fall into disrepair.
+Check the gate regularly to make sure it does not become blocked or fall into disrepair.